Share this post:

 4. Skip a car rental

 … and take the bus.
 As already mentioned, Santorini is a small island.
 It has a decent public bus transportation network (KTEL) and most of the villages and beaches are connected with the capital of the island, Fira.
 The bus tickets cost from €1,60 to €2,90.
-It is very common to hike and make excursions on foot especially to neighboring Caldera villages.
+It is very common to hike and make excursions on foot, especially to neighboring Caldera villages.
 Another option is to rent a quad bike for one or two days in order to explore some more remote parts of the island on your own time.
 Of course, you can also opt-in for a full-day bus tour to see some of the highlights of Santorini that are better reachable that way.

 5. Skip a high-speed boat

 … and take the conventional ferry.
 There are a number of ferry companies doing the route Athens-Santorini or that connect Santorini with other ports and islands.
-Find all the available timetables and ferry schedules to Santorini and you can buy your tickets.
+Find all the available timetables and ferry schedules and you can buy your tickets.
 If you want to save some extra money you can take the conventional ferry operated by Blue Star company where the trip lasts longer but the ticket price is much lower (example: €38 for Athens-Santorini).
 Plus, this ferry company is one of the most reliable in terms of timetables and services.

 6. Skip fine dining

 … or at least have only one during your holidays.
-Fine dining in Santorini with amazing sea views to the caldera and the Volcano is surely a thing and the island has some of the most renowned chefs and restaurants worldwide, but the prices can get really high.
+Fine dining in Santorini with amazing sea views of the caldera and the Volcano is surely a thing and the island has some of the most renowned chefs and restaurants worldwide, but the prices can get really high.
 On the other hand, Greek gastronomy is considered super tasteful with pure and fresh ingredients.
 The island has some less touristy and more authentic places where you can have some of the most delicious meals of your life!
 You will have to walk away from the touristic path in order to discover them and most probably you will have to compromise with a less astonishing view, but believe us you will taste incredible meat, fish, and vegetarian dishes plus the atmosphere is simple and unpretentious.
 A diner for two at a local tavern can cost around €50.
 Metaxy mas tavern and To Psaraki tavern are two very nice options.

 7. Skip a Caldera wine bar to gaze at the Sunset